-- 8. We have presented our analysis in the following sections: - a) Section 1: describes UK statutory requirements for adoption of new or amended international accounting standards; and - b) Section 2: discusses how the Amendments meet the criteria in Section 1.
+- 8. We have presented our analysis in the following sections: - a) Section 1: describes UK statutory requirements for adoption of new or amended international accounting standards; and - b) Section 2: assesses whether the Amendments meet the criteria in Section 1.